sigopsuiuc/file-sharing/README.md

 * There are two python scripts, `server.py` and `client.py`.
 Server.py represents an existing client with fully synced files, while client.py is a newly spun up client.
 * Put any files that you would like to sync in the in/ folder.
 You can have subfolders
 * Run server.py
-* In a seperate terminal, run client.py
+* In a separate terminal, run client.py
 * The client will request all the files in servers synced folder.
 It will save the files into the out/ directory